lightspeedretail/versions/README.md

 versions
 ========

-Version control for LightSpeed Cloud, Web Store, and
+Version control for LightSpeed Cloud, Web Store, and Bronze